-Aphios® Pharma LLC is developing FDA-approved cannabis-based drugs for Cancer Pain, Opioid Addiction, and Multiple Sclerosis.
+Aphios® Pharma LLC is developing FDA-approved cannabis-based drugs for Pain, Cancer Pain, Anxiety, Opioid Use Disorder and Multiple Sclerosis.

 There is currently no effective method for delivering cannabis.
 For instance, when smoking or inhaling cannabinoids, the dosing is complex, and the impact is short-lived.
 And when taken orally, the cannabinoids rapidly break down with acute effects.

 We aim to develop nano-encapsulated cannabinoids by following the process below:

 - Determine the best cannabinoids or combinations for treating chemotherapy-induced peripheral neuropathic pain, opioid addiction, and multiple sclerosis.

 - Produce pharmaceutical-grade cannabinoids using our patented supercritical CO2 extraction and chromatographic purification technologies.

 - Nano-encapsulate these cannabinoids in biodegradable polymer nanospheres to sustain their release and improve oral bioavailability